ryck/scrobblex/README.md

 [XanderStrike](https://github.com/XanderStrike) for his [goplaxt](https://github.com/XanderStrike/goplaxt) project (now sadly dicontinued).
 It was a great inspiration for this project.
 Scrobblex is basically the same thing, but in NodeJS, so kudos to him!

-If you want something more powerful, (or something that doesn't need a plexx pass), check [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), it's an awesome project.
+If you want something more powerful, (or something that doesn't need a plex pass), check [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), it's an awesome project that will allow you to sync your watched media, your ratings, your lists, etc. from Plex to Trakt.